Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back with your calls after this.

-This is Walter Williams, back with you, pushing back the frontiers of ignorance, and let's go to the phones.
+This is Walter Williams back with you, Pushing Back the Frontiers of Ignorance.

-It's an honor to talk to one of the greatest minds in American history, in my opinion.
+Yes, Dr. Williams, it's an honor to talk to one of the greatest minds in American history, in my opinion.

 Well, thank you.

-But uh seeing that the lifespan of most democracies in history have been about 200 years, uh, and you the picture you just painted before is basically in my opinion where we're headed.
+But seeing that the lifespan of most democracies in history have been about 200 years, and the picture you just painted before is basically, in my opinion, where we're headed, I want to ask you about two things that possibly could extend our lifespan, if you will.

-And in your opinion, what do you think about those two things possibly extending our march towards socialism?
+In your opinion, what do you think about those two things possibly extending our march towards socialism?

-Well, uh, that's a hard question.
+Well, that's a hard question.

-I think it'll be around 23 percent, that which they say is revenue neutral will generate the same revenue as the current um income tax code, and elimination of all other uh federal taxes.
+It will generate the same revenue as the current income tax code and elimination of all other federal taxes.

-Now, but there's an there's an issue, I have some reservations about the fair tax, and this is my reservation.
+I have some reservations about the fair tax, and this is my reservation.

 That is, I think that I would only support the fair tax if we first repeal the 16th Amendment creating the income tax.